RosettaHS/OrionAPI/docs/Application Structure.md

 Applications must be designed to work correctly with this structure, as any and all content stored within these subdirectories are subject to change throughout the lifespan of the Application, and will change when a different user loads the Application.

+Although, Applications do not need to manually access a given user's subdirectory by checking the user and attempting to search for the user's given subdirectory, instead it can use the `OAPP_DATAPATH` [helper](https://github.com/RosettaHS/OrionAPI/blob/main/docs/API%20Configuration.md#orion_nohelpers) to immediately access the corrisponding data subdirectory without having to perform any manual searches for the user's subdirectory.

 Unlike with `static/`, assuming a given file or folder will exist within any of these subdirectories is dangerous, as there is no guarantee a given file will even exist at all since multiple users can run a given Application, and thus entirely different contents will be loaded as well.